n6ai/minze/docs/guide/components/hooks.md

   /**
    * The component is removed from the DOM.
-   * All internaly defined event listeners have been removed.
+   * All internally defined event listeners have been removed.
    *
    * Runs once.
    */